ychang49265/precourse-unit-1/README.md

 ## What OS should I be using?
 - If you're using Mac OS, you're going to be okay.
 We use macs here, too!
 - Linux users, you have nothing to fear either.
-- If you're using Windows, we recommend installing Ubuntu and learning how to use linux and unix commands.
-Follow [this link](http://www.ubuntu.com/download/desktop).
-You don't have to pay for it!
-Follow the installation guide, Learn how to install software with your terminal, and you'll be on your way to linux mastery.
+- If you're using Windows, we recommend installing the Windows Subsystem for Linux (WSL).
+Follow [this link](https://github.com/CodesmithLLC/precourse-part-1/blob/master/windows-os.md).

 ## How do I get started?
 - Read [You Need to Learn The Command Line](#you-need-to-learn-the-command-line) and [You Need to Know How To Use Github!](#you-need-to-know-how-to-use-github)